Meet Our Talent

 Brian has appeared on Japan’s NHK channel to discuss regional security issues and has been published in foreign policy outlets including The National Interest and Chatham House.
 A native of New Jersey, Brian graduated from Pomona College with a degree in Politics, Philosophy, and Economics, and earned a Master’s degree in Public Affairs from the Woodrow Wilson School at Princeton University, where he focused on international relations and national security.

-Jim Loi is a Partner at The Asia Group and a member of the Executive Committee.
+Jim Loi is a Partner and Chief Operating Officer at The Asia Group and a member of the Executive Committee.

 Prior to joining TAG, Jim served for 21 years in the Department of State as a Foreign Service Officer and member of the Senior Foreign Service.
 Abroad he served in a range of economic, political, and security related policy and management positions at U.S. embassies in Singapore, Beijing, Pretoria, and Bucharest.
 In Singapore, Jim and his staff monitored and led enforcement of the U.S.-Singapore Free Trade Agreement and were instrumental in concluding negotiations of the Trans-Pacific Partnership (TPP) FTA.
 Jim served as a non-voting board member of the American Chamber of Commerce (AmCham), supporting the interests of the over 3,700 U.S. companies present in Singapore.
 From 2004-2007, he led U.S. Embassy Beijing’s Trade Policy Office and sat on AmCham Beijing’s trade policy committee.
 Jim and his team played a critical role in the tracking and enforcement of China’s WTO accession commitments and were the first to raise early alarm bells on, and analyze the trade policy challenges posed by, China’s then emerging indigenous innovation policies.